-This was a train to inspire, as you will see when you read about its history – and it has one of those.
-Amazingly, and again in rather British fashion, when it ws discarded not one of the unique carriages was allowed to go for scrap.
-They all became pubs or curios, and some of the jewels even ran in the Orient Express, British Pullman.
+When withdrawn in April 1972, not one of the unique carriages was allowed to go for scrap.
+They all became pubs or restaurants, were used on heritage railways, with some of the first class cars jewels even being sumptuously restored to service in the Venice, Simplon, Orient Express, British Pullman.

+Alas, after the turn of the century it was clear that some cars had been discarded, and were likely to be scrapped.
 A group of people decided to restore a Brighton Belle train.
-Careful thought was that to be effective, and to allow people to appreciate the glorious manifestation of Art Deco that had been lost, the best thing to do was to put the Brighton Belle back on the main line.
-Here the challenge really began.
+Careful thought revealed that to be effective, and to allow people to appreciate the glorious manifestation of Art Deco that had was present, the goal should be to return the Brighton Belle to the main line as the unique electric Pullman in the world.

-In the 30 years or so since the train was retired the railways south of the Thames have become professional people-moving machines – would Brighton Belle be allowed to enter the dense flow of this 90mph intricately timetabled and vital transport system?
+Here the challenge really began, as in the years since the train was retired, the railways south of the Thames have become real people-moving machines, with new, efficient, fast and safe multiple-unit trains, running at up to 100mph, controlled by modern signalling – would Brighton Belle be allowed to enter the dense flow of this 90mph intricately timetabled and vital transport system?

-Having got the train, then we have wonderful plans for it.
-The public demand is for pleasant days out by rail.
-The Pullman comfort of Brighton Belle certainly enables that.
-The kitchens, and the staff we have on board, will offer top-quality dining, whilst the train glides smoothly through the Garden of Kent, taking you for a memorable visit to one of a huge variety of venues.
+There is a substantial demand for pleasant days out by rail; the Pullman comfort of Brighton Belle certainly enables that.
+The kitchens and the staff on board will offer top-quality dining, whilst the train glides smoothly through the Garden of Kent, the Sussex Weald or the glories of Thanet, taking the guests for a memorable visit to one of a huge variety of venues.

-It is a feature of this train that it can reverse direction within moments, it is only six-cars long; it will fit neatly in to almost any station.
+It is a feature of this train that it can reverse direction within moments; it will fit neatly in to almost any station.
 Although it takes its power from the third rail, it is also able to be pushed or pulled by a locomotive, and so excursions to anywhere on the system are practical.

-The eventual capacity will be over 170, but initially the train will be launched with 4 cars and just under 100 seats.
-When you see it glide past in stately fashion, with its gleaming umber and cream Pullman livery, there can be only one result – you will just have to take a trip.
+The eventual train capacity will be over 170, but initially the train will be launched with 4 cars and just under 100 places.
+All the wide, thick velvet seats have deep, sprung cushions, with the Car Doris offering individual armchairs of great comfort.
+When you see this superb train glide past in stately fashion, with its gleaming umber and cream Pullman livery, there can be only one result – you will just have to go for a day out on the Brighton Belle – the Queen of Electric Trains.

 Marketing Director: Gordon Rushton